osmosis-labs/sqs/docs/architecture/routing.md

 This filter requires the pools to meet a certain threshold to be eligible for router inclusion.

-However, applying the same filter universally introduces another constraint - swaps between low-liqudiity tokens might fail to construct routes due to not meeting a high threshold.
+However, applying the same filter universally introduces another constraint - swaps between low-liquidity tokens might fail to construct routes due to not meeting a high threshold.

 Given a large number of tokens with varying liquidity, finding the perfect min liquidity capitalization